martinothamar/Mediator/README.md

 ## Mediator

 This is a high performance .NET implementation of the Mediator pattern using the [source generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) feature introduced in .NET 5.
-The API and usage is mostly based on the great [MediatR](https://github.com/jbogard/MediatR) library.
+The API and usage is mostly based on the great [MediatR](https://github.com/jbogard/MediatR) library, one of the few deviations is in the delegate signature used for pipeline behaviors to allow for less allocations.

+The mediator pattern is great for implementing cross cutting concern (logging, metrics, etc) and avoiding "fat" constructors due to lots of injected services.

 > **NOTE**
 > This is very new, and API etc might change.